 Mary Leclère, associate director

-Mary Leclère works with the critical-studies residents to develop individual curatorial projects, and she facilitates critical dialogue between the artists and critics.
+Mary Leclère works with critical-studies residents to develop individual curatorial projects, and she facilitates critical dialogue among the artists and critics.
 An art historian and critic herself, Leclère is a PhD candidate at the University of Virginia.
-She has published essays in Art Journal, Afterall and X-TRA, and wrote the catalogue essay for the exhibition Nothing Is Neutral: Andrea Bowers at REDCAT in Los Angeles.
-She also oversees the Core Residency Exhibition Program, for which she has curated solo shows featuring the work of Walid Raad, Frances Stark, Matthew Buckingham, and Harun Farocki.
+She has published book reviews in Art Journal and at caareviews.org, essays in Afterall and X-TRA, and wrote a catalogue essay for the exhibition Nothing Is Neutral: Andrea Bowers at REDCAT in Los Angeles.
+She also oversees the Core residency exhibition program, for which she has curated solo shows featuring the work of Walid Raad, Frances Stark, Matthew Buckingham, Harun Farocki, and Andea Bowers.

 Lily Cox-Richard, critical initiatives coordinator